Prescott Mesothelioma Attorneys | Phillips Law Group

 Our personal injury attorneys have nearly 30 years of experience representing hundreds of thousands of consumer clients.
-To date, we have recovered more than $750 million in compensation for the clients we have helped, and our founder, Jeffrey Phillips”“ is an award-winning attorney that has served as lead counsel in more than 40 jury trials.
+To date, we have recovered more than $1 billion in compensation for the clients we have helped, and our founder, Jeffrey Phillips”“ is an award-winning attorney that has served as lead counsel in more than 40 jury trials.

 If you have a case and we represent you, we collect no money from you for our fees unless we first achieve recovery for you.

 Call Phillips Law Group for your completely free consultation today.
 Ph: 1-800-706-3000

 Jasmine helped me so so much I want to thank her !
 And also Aaron , i was always scared after an accident , knowing I would have to deal with lawyers but not here .
 Luckily I’ve only been in 3 accidents but this time it was fast and easy .
 And i received all the treatments I needed to help me recover !
 Thank you Jasmine and Aaron!

 Sophia H is a pleasure to work with!
 Thanks for all you do.

 Jasmine , did a great job .
 Highly recommend!!!!!